 Where a single RSP provides registry services for multiple TLD applications, duplicative evaluation and testing should be reduced.

-Testing must be consistent, objective and to the extent possible, predictable.
+To the extent that there is testing as part of the Pre-Approval Program, Testing must be consistent, objective and to the extent possible, predictable.

+The RSP Pre-Approval Program processes and structures should treat incumbent RSPs and prospective RSPs in an equitable manner.
+Note from Jeff: This was a comment from Google, and supported in comments by Mark Monitor and Lemarit, but seems like one that had support when discussed previously.
+Should this be here?

 Public comment summary